 No proper training in psychology and its ethical underpinnings is complete without understanding the perspective of research participants.
-Providing first-year students with the opportunity to participate in research projects illuminates aspects of the research process that may not be obvious from other course content.
+Providing undergraduate students with the opportunity to participate in research projects illuminates aspects of the research process that may not be obvious from other course content.
 The REP gives students a first-hand understanding of the importance of research participants being freely able to consent to participate in research, having the option of withdrawing their consent, having access to support and further information in case of any concerns, and being fully debriefed about the aims and rationale of the research project.

 The REP has three main aims: